ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/4_IdentifyingTheProblem.md

 ---
 ## Inspiration Hook
-“Small ideas can change the world—one SDG at a time.”
+“Small ideas can change the world—one theme at a time.”
 Start here, and by April 30, 2025, your solution could be in Google’s Top 10!
 ---

 ## Next Steps
-Once you’ve identified your problem, move to **Step 2: Defining the Solution**.
+Once you’ve identified your problem, move to **Step 5: Defining the Solution**.
 Stay tuned for the next file in this folder!

 Need help?
 Share your ideas with me at [ayshajavd@gmail.com](mailto:ayshajavd@gmail.com) or connect on [LinkedIn](https://www.linkedin.com/in/ayeshajavedgen).
 Let’s win this together!